GaTechBrownLab/hierarchy/README.md

 <img src="Figures/eq_dynamics.svg" width="100%"/>

 This equation models the dynamics of signal concentration in response to environmental conditions.
 In particular, its equilibrium values define the final signal concentrations that result from given values of population density and mass transfer rate.
 To solve for those equilibrium values, we estimate expression levels *E<sub>i</sub>* (**S**) from our experimental data (Equation 2, Table 2).
-The remaining parameters, *c<sub>i</sub>* and *𝜹<sub>i</sub>*, we estimate from published literature as detailed in the supporting information and summarized in Table S.3.
-Figure S.7 compares the model predictions with observations.
+The remaining parameters, *c<sub>i</sub>* and *𝜹<sub>i</sub>*, we estimate from published literature as detailed in the supporting information and summarized in Table S.3 andf Figure S.7.

 With the parameter values from Figure 9 data (Table 3) we can predict *lasB* expression for combinations of signal concentrations.
 Furthermore, our parameterized models (Equation 3) can estimate equilibrium signal concentrations based on underlying evironmental properties (bacterial density and mass transfer).
 Integrating both models allows us to probe how *lasB* expression varies as those environmental conditions change.